hitokiri-mata/katacoda-courses/kubernetes-observability/logging/intro.md

 In the following steps you will learn:

-- How to deploy ElasticSearch, Fluent-bit, and Kibana with Helm charts
+- How to deploy ElasticSearch, Fluent bit, and Kibana with Helm charts
 - How to generate log events and query then in Kibana